 All data produced in the course of this project will be published on the LMFDB database and website.
 Both the database and website were hosted at Warwick since September 2013, on machines funded by this grant.
 Since April 2016, the public website and database have been hosted on the Google Cloud Platform (funded by a CompX grant from the Neukom Institute), while the development website and database remain in Warwick.

-ResearchersOur grant will fund a total of 18 person-years for postdoctoral researchers.
+ResearchersOur grant will fund several person-years for postdoctoral researchers.
 These have all now been appointed.

 - In Warwick: